Confronting Abusive Language Online: A Survey from the Ethical and Human Rights Perspective: Introduction

 In contrast, here we examine the task of automated abusive language detection from the \textit{ethical} viewpoint, bringing together both technical and social issues under a single ethical and human rights framework.
-We begin by gathering all the related sub-fields, and briefly survey the past work with a focus on the different task formulations, common data collection and annotation techniques, algorithms, and applications.\footnote{We focus here specifically on detecting abusive language in \textit{text}, although recent work has also begun to tackle multimedia data.} We then discuss in detail the challenges that the field faces from the ethical perspective, using the Harvard `Principled Artificial Intelligence' framework as a scaffold \cite{fjeld2020principled}.
+We begin by gathering all the related sub-fields, and briefly survey the past work with a focus on the different task formulations, common data collection and annotation techniques, algorithms, and applications.
+Works addressing online abuse detection in any form, from hate speech and aggressive language to more subtle offenses such as microaggressions and stereotyping, are included in this survey.
+We focus here specifically on detecting abusive language in \textit{individual textual utterances}, although recent work has also begun to tackle multimedia data \shortcite<e.g.,>{kiela2020hateful} and to incorporate the broader context of conversations \shortcite{pavlopoulos-etal-2020-toxicity,vidgen-etal-2021-introducing}.
+We then discuss in detail the challenges that the field faces from the ethical perspective, using the Harvard `Principled Artificial Intelligence' framework as a scaffold \shortcite{fjeld2020principled}.
 These challenges include fairness and mitigation of unintended biases, transparency, explainability, privacy, safety, and security.
 We discuss the trade-off between the right to free speech and the right to human dignity, and our professional responsibility to promote and protect all human rights in our work as AI researchers and practitioners.

 We then turn to the future: how can the field progress in the most responsible and ethical manner?
 We identify several directions for future work.
 Our findings from the literature emphasize that ethical considerations must be addressed throughout the entire development pipeline, from the task formulation, data collection, and annotation, through to model training and evaluation, and finally in deployment.
 In addition to compiling recommendations for each stage in the pipeline, we also review information from related literature in the social sciences, and suggest how we might integrate that work into our technical solutions.